Cybersecurity Law of the People's Republic of China

 It is therefore essential for companies to always consider the cultural context and the corresponding rules and compliance requirements defined in the Cybersecurity Law of the People's Republic of China when operating a Chinese website.
 In doing so, it should first be evaluated whether one's own company falls under the critical information infrastructures and which points of the Cybersecurity Law must therefore be followed.
 Since the Chinese Cybersecurity Law is often very vaguely formulated, points that could even remotely be sanctioned should also be avoided.
 Otherwise, in the worst case, a complete shutdown of the respective website is possible.

-With several years of experience in hosting a wide variety of websites, webshops and web applications, including booking platforms or online expos, in China, weber.cloud China is happy to help you with your open questions.
-Our experts will be happy to advise you on the operation of your website in China and all related topics, such as the Cybersecurity Law and the implications for your company.
-For more in-depth legal questions, we can also put you in touch with our English-speaking partner lawyers in China.
-Of course, we can also assist you with all questions regarding hosting in China and offer you the right solution to deliver your website to China with high performance.
+With several years of experience in hosting a wide variety of websites, web shops and web applications in China, including booking platforms or online expos, weber.cloud China will be happy to help you with your questions.
+Our experts can advise you on operating your website in China and all related topics.
+If you have more in-depth legal questions, we can also put you in touch with our English-speaking partner lawyers in China.
+Of course, we can also support you with all questions regarding hosting in China and offer you the right solution to deliver your website to China with high performance.

 Sounds exciting?
 Simply get in touch with us.